Article originally published at Linkedin on May 15th 2016.

 It became an Open Source producer.

-Little by little this organisation realised that giving fast and satisfactory answers to their customer demands became more and more expensive.
+Little by little this organization realized that giving fast and satisfactory answers to their customer demands became more and more expensive.
 They got stuck in what rapidly became an old kernel or tool chain version….
 Bringing innovation from “the community” required back-porting, solving complex integration issues, incompatibilities with what your provider brings, what your customer wants.

 So they have to upgrade.